 The total funeral cost has four main elements.

 1 Service fee

 The merchandise typically consists of a casket, cremation unit or urn, sometimes a vault.
 Prices can vary dramatically.
-Once again, it really depends upon the families personal preferences.
+Once again, it depends upon the families’ personal preferences.

-In a wedding, some couples choose very modest rings and other couples choose very elaborate expensive settings.
-For a funeral there is a similar range of merchandise available for you to choose from.
+At a wedding, some couples choose modest rings, and others choose elaborate expensive settings.
+For a funeral, a similar range of merchandise is available for you to choose from.
 For example, most funeral homes will offer an inexpensive casket for under $1,000.
 However, they can also special order a gold-plated bronze casket for $30,000.
 It all depends upon what the family desires.

 3 Incidental items